-Welcome to the Washington State University College of Nursing Tri-Cities!
-We offer several exceptional undergraduate and graduate nursing degree programs with a mix of on-campus and distance-friendly options.
+At Washington State University College of Nursing Tri-Cities we offer several exceptional undergraduate and graduate nursing degree programs with a mix of on-campus and distance-friendly options.

 Our largest and most popular undergraduate degree program is the Bachelor of Science in Nursing (BSN).
 We admit approximately 24 new students per semester in August and January.